euranova/CASS-dataset/README.md

 sent_sumB
 ```

-All sentences are tokenized, lowercased and accents are removed.
+All sentences are lowercased and accents are removed.
+The file contains one sentence per row.

 ## Data split